-Stay overnight: Thermalbad and Spa, Zurich is located next door to the lovely B2 Boutique Hotel & Spa.
-Click here to check current prices and book your stay.
+Stay overnight: Hürlimannbad and Spa, Zurich is located next door to the lovely B2 Boutique Hotel & Spa. > Click here to check current prices and book your stay.

 Mineralbad & Spa, Rigi Kaltbad

-Perfectly located atop Mt.
-Rigi and overlooking Lake Lucerne, every window of this spa offers breathtaking views of the Swiss Alps.
+Perfectly located on Mt.
+Rigi and overlooking Lake Lucerne, you get wonderful views from every window of this spa.

 At the spa, you can swim in indoor or outdoor pools that have whirlpools, massage jets, neck massages, an herbal steam bath, an outdoor lounging area and a sun deck.